Orchestra of St. Luke's: History

 The core of the orchestra is the St. Luke's Chamber Ensemble, which was founded in 1974 as an ensemble of 21 to 22 musicians.
 It is named for the Church of St. Luke in the Fields, Greenwich Village, in Manhattan, where the ensemble first performed.
 Michael Feldman, a music teacher in Manhattan, was the first de facto conductor of the ensemble.
 The larger Orchestra of St. Luke's was formally founded in the summer of 1979 at the Caramoor International Music Festival in Katonah, New York, as the festival's resident orchestra.

 In the 1984/85 season, Carnegie Hall invited the orchestra to perform as part of a Handel Opera Festival, conducted by Charles Mackerras, Raymond Leppard, and John Nelson, and which featured performers including Marilyn Horne, June Anderson, Tatiana Troyanos and Kathleen Battle.
 In the 1986/87 season Carnegie Hall began presenting the orchestra in an annual subscription series, which continues to this day.

 The organization of the orchestra's musicians falls into a three-tier roster, with the second tier of 20 players utilized for chamber orchestra concerts, and the third tier of 20 to 30 musicians for use in concerts that require larger ensembles.
 The pool of musicians for the orchestra generally derives from freelance New York City musicians.
 The orchestra musicians themselves decide on the hiring and dismissal, and assignments, of the players, without a central music director.

 The orchestra's first titled conductor was Roger Norrington, the music director from 1990 to 1994.
 Sir Charles Mackerras was the orchestra's second music director, from 1998 to 2001, but with limited administrative work and only for the designated 3-year period, per his request.
 Donald Runnicles was the orchestra's next titled conductor, with the title of principal conductor, from 2001 to 2007.
 In December 2011, the orchestra announced the appointment of its current principal conductor, Pablo Heras-Casado, with immediate effect, and with an initial contract through 2015 and an extension through September 2017.
-Heras-Casado concluded his principal conductorship of the orchestra at the close of the 2018–2019 season, and subsequently took the title of conductor laureate, the first conductor to be named to this titled post with the orchestra.
+Heras-Casado concluded his principal conductorship of the orchestra at the close of the 2018–2019 season, and subsequently took the title of conductor laureate, the first conductor ever named conductor laureate of the orchestra.